 To diagnose, a physician will conduct a physical examination of the patient to assess tenderness over certain areas of the spine, along with monitoring the mobility of the lower extremities.

 Many times radiological imaging such as a CT scan, X-ray, or MRI will be used in the assessment process.

 The treatment goal for patients with sciatica is to increase mobility of the lower extremities and decrease pain symptoms.
 Natural types of therapy like exercise, physical therapy, massage, a balanced nutritious diet, and rest have been found to aid in pain relief.
 Simple life choices can also have a positive effect on treatment goals, such as sleeping on a firm mattress, wearing comfortable shoes, and only standing on the feet for short periods of time.

 For patients with more severe cases of sciatica, interventional types of treatment options can be explored.
-A physician will frequently recommend injections such as epidural steroid injections, trigger point injections, and Botox, which have produced successful results.
+A physician will frequently recommend injections such as epidural steroid injections, and trigger point injections, which have produced successful results.
 Techniques like biofeedback, intrathecal pump implants, and spinal cord stimulation have also effectively shown a decrease in pain symptoms.

 In addition, there are alternative treatment options for patients.
 Acupuncture, yoga, and transcutaneous electrical stimulation can provide pain relief with little or no known side effects.
-These therapies work well for patients who would prefer to find a treatment plan that does not involve prescribed medication or physical injections due to preference or an existing medical condition.
+These therapies work well for patients who would prefer to find a treatment plan that does not involve physical injections due to preference or an existing medical condition.